-The new added library starts its testing with Steam integration and will also arrive at the Xbox Ally portables.
+The new added library starts its tests with Steam integration and will also arrive at the Xbox Ally portables.

 More stories in the category PC